Skip to content

 3. Run the /openLogDir command in the chat box to find your saved logs.

 Chatty stores logs as plain text files organized by channel and date.
-It keeps 7 days by default, but you can change that in settings.
+It keeps 7 days by default, but you can change that retention window in settings if your moderation workflow needs longer records.

 If you need ongoing records of chat across multiple channels, Chatty beats one-time VOD exports.
 It’s also handy for moderators who manage whispers on Twitch alongside public chat.